Homemade Happy Hour

 Recipe Tips

-• Be sure to use a large baking dish or large roasting pan.
+• Be sure to use a large baking dish or large roasting pan with high sides.
 Do not use a sheet pan or baking sheet.
 You have juicy tomatoes that are going to create even more liquid when you roast them.
 That liquid is key to this recipe, so you want to make sure you use a pan with high enough sides to contain it.

 • Make sure you're using a metal pan for roasting the tomato mixture.
 Everything will cook just fine in a glass dish, but it won't achieve the caramelization you're looking for.